aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 Before uploading to Container Library, sign the container image.
 Check the key number with `singularity key list -s`, and sign the container with `singularity sign` command specified the key number by `-k` option.
-The following example uses the second key to sign `ubuntunt.sif`:.
+The following example uses the second key to sign `ubuntunt.sif`.

 ```bash hl_lines="1 11"
 [username@es1 ~]$ singularity key list -s